clydebarrow/esphome-docs-hugo/content/cookbook/lvgl.md

 ## Restore checkbox mark

-If you configure a custom font as the [default_font` used by LVGL and this font does not contain the `FontAwesome](https://fontawesome.com/) symbols, you may observe that some widgets won't display correctly; specifically [lvgl-widget-checkbox]({{< ref "components/lvgl/widgets#lvgl-widget-checkbox" >}}) won't show the checkmark when it's checked.
+If you configure a custom font as the [default_font` used by LVGL and this font does not contain the `FontAwesome](https://fontawesome.com/) symbols, you may observe that some widgets won't display correctly; specifically [``checkbox``]({{< ref "components/lvgl/widgets#lvgl-widget-checkbox" >}}) won't show the checkmark when it's checked.

-To work around this issue, simply import only the checkmark symbol in the desired size and apply it through [lvgl-cookbook-theme]({{< ref "cookbook/lvgl#lvgl-cookbook-theme" >}}) to all the checkboxes in the configuration:
+To work around this issue, simply import only the checkmark symbol in the desired size and apply it through [Theme and style definitions]({{< ref "cookbook/lvgl#lvgl-cookbook-theme" >}}) to all the checkboxes in the configuration:

 ```yaml
 font: